What you will need to rent a private property

 House condition complaints

 We may be able to assist you if you are worried about the condition of your private rented property.
-Allerdale Borough Council uses the Housing Health and Safety Rating System (HHSRS) to assess housing conditions.
+The Council uses the Housing Health and Safety Rating System (HHSRS) to assess housing conditions.
+If you would like to make a complaint about your private rented property, please contact the Housing Services team at firstname.lastname@example.org .